Standards and Guidelines

-Project stages: Taking responsibility for the industry leadership where none currently exists, through the cooperative development of these guidelines we can provide clear and unambiguous guidance on industry expectations.
+Project stages: Take responsibility for the industry leadership where none currently exists, through the cooperative development of these guidelines we can provide clear and unambiguous guidance on industry expectations.
 Working Group has been formed.
 Tasks and (status);

 - Develop clear scope and budget (finished/approved)

 - Reviewing/comparing current international, national and state adopted standards/guidelines/practices, identifying consistencies/inconsistencies (finished)